YamtalDev/HackerNews-API/README.md

 Restrictions for 1 up vote and down vote at a time per user in a session. use a schema.sql to provide data base migration in the app.
 Indexing: Ensure that your database tables have appropriate indexes, especially on columns used in queries frequently.
-Indexes can significantly improve query performance.
+Indexes can significantly improve query performance. think of how to catch the lower level exception of the data base instead of an if in the up/down vote. think of a way to update the cache of the top most posts when the data is changing.

 Database Optimization: As your application grows, database performance becomes critical.
 Make sure you're using appropriate indexes, caching mechanisms, and database connection pooling.
 You can also consider using Spring's support for database transactions.